ansible-community/project-template/README.md

 To learn how to contribute to this project, see the [Contributor guidelines](https://link-to-docsite-or-contributor.md).

-### Quick-start development guide
+### Getting started development guide

 > If the project doesn't have the guide, please add it to mitigate the entry threshold for new contributors.
 If it's not applicable, remove  the section.

 You have a fix and want to submit a ready-for-merge pull request?
-See the [Quickstart development guide](https://link-to-the-quide).
+See the [Getting started development guide](https://link-to-the-quide).

 ## Communication